DGCProductions/techn0haunt/README.md

 - A: Move Left
 - S: Move Backwards
 - D: Move Right
+- Space: Jump
 - MOUSE1: Shoot
+- U: Buy 10 ammo (*requires 10 points, only on preprounds*)

 Do you have more questions?
 Follow the [Discord](https://discord.gg/JvyF9Pq) to ask questions and get answers!